EARLY UK TELEPHONES

 The Gower-Bell Telephone Company was formed in 1880.
 The Gower-Bell telephone (a combination of a Gower receiver and a Gower transmitter) had first been manufactured by Messrs Scott and Wollaston with a licence issued to them from The Telephone Company Ltd in 1879.
 Gower ultimately acquired the licence and formed the company, which supplied the Post Office with 20,000 telephones.
 The company was eventually taken over by the Consolidated Telephone Construction and Maintenance Company who continued to supply the GPO with this instrument.

-Click here for more Gower-Bell information
+Click here for more Gower-Bell telephone information

 Horse Collar Telephone

 This telephone was supplied by the Post Office for secret conversation use.
+The Post Office had adopted the Deckert transmitter as it's standard transmitter and this can be in the centre of the horseshoe.

 Click here for more information